Reduce WISMO & cost, while taking the pressure off your contact centre

 As ecommerce volume grows, so too does the volume of incoming contacts.
 Plus, the longer a WISMO or WISMR takes to resolve, the more expensive it becomes.

-Where customer service agents are forced to manually identify and locate shipments or browse through multiple complex systems to find parcel info, those seconds and minutes spent on each one can turn into days, even weeks over the course of a year.
-All of it dead time.
+When customer service agents are forced to manually identify shipments or browse through complex systems to find parcel info, the time spent can turn into days, or even weeks, over the course of a year.
+All of it is dead time.

 To cope with demand, some businesses simply employ more contact centre agents, putting extra pressure on the bottom line.

-The far more efficient option is to empower your existing agents with advanced tracking information via interactive dashboards that keep them informed of delivery issues and allow them to proactively resolve escalations or quickly find the information they’re looking for.
+The more efficient option is to empower your existing agents with advanced tracking information via interactive dashboards.
+This keeps them up to date with delivery issues and allows them to proactively resolve escalations or find the information they’re looking for.

-This capability, coupled with your customers receiving delivery updates on a branded tracking page, or in a timeline embedded into your app or website, means that WISMO and WISMR contacts will be significantly reduced.
+This capability, coupled with customers receiving delivery updates on a branded tracking page, means that WISMO and WISMR contacts are significantly reduced.
 It’s good for contact resolution times and it’s good for keeping costs down.